 A risk assessment is designed to make sure the Verification Engagement is conducted thoroughly.
-A risk assessment should map out three elements of a bond and for each element assess all possible types of errors and the probability of each error occurring.
-The three elements are:
+A risk assessment should map out key elements of a bond, loan or other debt instrument and for each element assess all possible types of errors and the probability of each error occurring.
+Key elements include:

-- (a) Technical aspects of Nominated Projects & Assets that are required to be met under Part B of the Climate Bonds Standard; - (b) The systems and process implemented by the bond Issuer to monitor the flow of funds towards the Nominated Projects & Assets or the earmarking approach used to identify Nominate Projects & Assets; - (c) Aspects of the bond structure which are required to be met under Part C of the Climate Bonds Standard.
+a.
+Technical aspects of Nominated Projects & Assets that are required to be met under Part C of the Climate Bonds Standard;

+b.
+The systems and process implemented by the Issuer to monitor the flow of funds towards the Nominated Projects & Assets or the earmarking approach used to identify Nominate Projects & Assets;